Menu Close

 *ppt = parts per trillion (also expressed as ng/L)

-The new proposed PFAS rules would also require public water systems to:
+The new PFAS rules also require public water systems to:

-• Notify the public of the levels of these PFAS found in their regulatory samples.
+• Inform the public of the levels of regulated PFAS measured in their drinking water and if an MCL is exceeded.

 What should I do if my drinking water system has PFAS?